podenv/podenv/README.md

 Podenv works with multiple runtimes:

 - Podman for container image and Containerfile.
 - Bubblewrap for local rootfs and Nix Flakes.
+Checkout the [Howto use Nix tutorial](./docs/tutorials/nix.md).

 The runtime integration is decoupled from the application description so that more options can be added in the future.